hyperledger-labs/cc-tools-doc/docs/assets.md

 ### Managing asset types dynamically

 CC-Tools offers three built-in transactions to manage asset types dynamically, `createAssetType`, `updateAssetType` and `deleteAssetType`.
-Using the standard CC-Tools-Demo API for org1, these transactions can be accessed using a POST request to `http://<HOST-IP>:80/api/invoke/<TRANSACTION-TAG>`, with the information about the modified assets being sent in the JSON body of the request.
+Using the standard cc-tools-demo API for org1, these transactions can be accessed using a POST request to `http://<HOST-IP>:80/api/invoke/<TRANSACTION-TAG>`, with the information about the modified assets being sent in the JSON body of the request.
 These transactions can also be access using the `GoInitus` interface.

 #### Creating asset types